orpiske/libstomp/README.md

 Introduction:
 ----

-This is a fork of the old litestomp library, modified for simplicity and reusability.
+This is a fork of the old libstomp library, modified for simplicity and reusability.
 This library implements a simple STOMP, a text oriented messaging protocol that can be used to talk to message brokers such as Apace ActiveMQ.